What is the $100 part of the donation used for?

 Each person’s participation is dependent upon their personal situation and can change from year to year.

-If a donor has limited time, they contribute their $1000 and come to the annual Awards Dinner to help vote for the grant recipients for that year.
+If a donor has limited time, they contribute their $1,100 and come to the annual Grant Awards Event to help vote for the grant recipients for that year.

 If a donor has more time, they can join a sub-committee to get involved in the many aspects of our organisation.
 Examples of our sub-committees are: the Grants sub-committee (evaluates grant applications, including assessment evenings and site visits), the Events sub-committee (dealing with organising and co-ordinating our various events throughout the year) or the Communications sub-committee (covers newsletters, emails, promotion, media etc).